 In tribute to Rob, the project to be recognised by the Award will have a focus on:

-• Geographies of development (especially urbanisation, housing and participatory planning, and socio-economic development)
+• Geographies of development (especially urbanisation, housing and participatory planning, and socio-economic development).

-• Transnational migration and identities
+• Transnational migration and identities.

 Preference will be given to research on the contemporary Caribbean, with studies of Mexico, Latin America and small island nations also welcomed.

 Rob Potter (1950-2014) was Emeritus Professor of Human Geography at the University of Reading, and a distinguished academic expert on urban geography and the geographies of development, with particular reference to the Caribbean.
 His research focused on urbanisation, planning, housing, tourism, heritage, race, gender and returning migrants.
-A tribute to Rob Potter, by his colleague and friend Professor Dennis Conway, can be read here.

 Apply now

 The Rob Potter Award is given through the Society’s Small Research Grants scheme.
-All prospective grant applicants are encouraged to read our Advice and Resources pages, which include more information about the grants programme, its conditions, how to apply for a grant and what is expected if your application is successful.
-Please read this information carefully and send your application, or any enquiries, by email to grants@rgs.org.
+All prospective grant applicants are encouraged to read our guidance for Society grant applicants, which includes more information about the grants programme, its conditions, how to apply for a grant and what is expected if your application is successful.

 Previous recipients